Perspective | India, the world’s largest democracy, is now powered by a cult of personality

 An army of volunteers and keyboard warriors on the ruling party’s payroll, devoted to pumping out lies about the prime minister’s accomplishments, savaged those who disagreed, while digital evangelists deluged WhatsApp — the most effective propaganda medium in Modi’s New India — with countless memes composed of doctored images portraying the prime minister as the weightiest of international statesmen.
 One showed Barack Obama and his aides watching a Modi speech, riveted, on a television in the White House.
 “Congratulation to all of us,” said another under a picture of Modi at his desk: “Our PM ‘Narendra D. Modi’ is now declared as the best PM of the world by UNESCO.”

 This burgeoning cult has imposed a steep cost on Indians.
 Deliberation, which moderates ruinous impulses by subjecting them to dispassionate scrutiny, is the great strength of democracies.
 But rewarded with praise for functioning like a despot, Modi came to see discussion as beneath him — and grew habituated to bypassing Parliament, keeping his already enfeebled cabinet in the dark and throwing India into turmoil with decisions made with barely any consultation.
-The political, social and economic disasters of the past half-decade are inseparable from the cult of personality forged for Modi: He abruptly abolished high-denomination currency bills in 2016; the decree, annulling 86 percent of the circulated currency in a country where 90 percent of all financial transactions are conducted in cash, was sold as a remedy for the malady of “black money” (wealth amassed from illegal means) despite the central bank’s confidential assessment that the move would be counterproductive because illicit fortunes in India were held mostly “as gold or real estate,” not cash.
+The political, social and economic disasters of the past half-decade are inseparable from the cult of personality forged for Modi.
+He abruptly abolished high-denomination currency bills in 2016; the decree, annulling 86 percent of the circulated currency in a country where 90 percent of all financial transactions are conducted in cash, was sold as a remedy for the malady of “black money” (wealth amassed from illegal means) despite the central bank’s confidential assessment that the move would be counterproductive because illicit fortunes in India were held mostly “as gold or real estate,” not cash.
 Hatched in secrecy and hidden from the cabinet, Modi’s decision was announced four hours before its implementation.
 Dozens of Indians killed themselves, at least 1.5 million lost their jobs, and the country’s economy still bears the scars of Modi’s unilateralism.

 Three years later, Modi deployed the same secretive template to revoke the constitutional autonomy of Kashmir.
 And last year, he hastily promulgated sweeping agricultural reforms without first sounding out the farmers who are now staging one of the largest mass protests in recent history.